 A small power steering fluid leak can make your Accord difficult to turn.
 When you check your power steering fluid level, make sure your Accord is parked on a level surface with the 3.0 liter engine turned off.
 We recommend wearing safety glasses and gloves when dealing with any engine fluids.

-Because you have to start somewhere1999 Honda Accord LX 3.0L V6 Sedan (4 Door)
+Learn how to diagnose and fix minor oil leaks in your car1999 Honda Accord LX 3.0L V6 Sedan (4 Door)